Fire and rescue services

 Some international cell phones may not work, especially in rural areas.
 Internet access is limited across the island.
 Local authorities control telecommunications and may block access during civil unrest or before demonstrations.

+Demonstrations and protests against the government can occur.
+Some can turn violent, causing injuries and deaths.
+They may occur anywhere across the country.
 Local authorities may break up demonstrations or gatherings not sanctioned by the government.
 They may also block access to the Internet, including social media, without notice.
-Be aware that participating in demonstrations in Cuba might be illegal.

 To protect yourself during periods of civil unrest: